Jarran2R/GHWT-MIDI-Drum-Mapper/README.md

 # GHWT MIDI Drum Mapper

-GHWT MIDI Drum Mapper is a tool that allows you to use your midi edrums on Guitar Hero World Tour without using a drum brain.
+GHWT MIDI Drum Mapper is a tool that allows you to use your midi edrums on Guitar Hero World Tour: Definitive Edition without using a drum brain.

-__Has only been tested on GHWT:DE__
+__Only works on GHWT:DE with input hack__

 > [!IMPORTANT]
 > You **MUST** download ViGEmBus driver or else the program will **NOT WORK**